Kurbaan (2009 film)

-At the 55th Filmfare Awards, Kurbaan received two nominations: Best Actress (Kapoor) and Best Male Playback Singer (Sonu Nigam and Salim Merchant for "Shukran Allah").
+At the 55th Filmfare Awards, Kurbaan received 2 nominations – Best Actress (Kapoor) and Best Male Playback Singer (Sonu Nigam & Salim Merchant for "Shukran Allah").

 Plot

-Avantika Ahuja, a psychology professor based in the United States, returns to Delhi to care for her ailing father.
-There, she meets Ehsaan Khan, a university lecturer.
-They develop a close bond, fall in love, and eventually marry.
-When Avantika is offered a teaching position back in the United States, Ehsaan agrees to relocate with her.
-The couple settles in a quiet suburban neighborhood, largely populated by families of Indian Subcontinent.
-Avantika helps Ehsaan secure a teaching position in the same university, where he begins lecturing on "Islam and the Modern World."
+Avantika Ahuja, a psychology professor living in the United States, returns to Delhi after her father falls ill.
+There, she meets Ehsaan Khan, a university professor from Mumbai.
+The two become friends and eventually fall in love.
+When Avantika is invited to return to the United States for work, Ehsaan agrees to accompany her.
+They marry and settle in America, where Avantika helps Ehsaan secure a position as a professor of "Islam and the Modern World" at her university.
+The couple lives in a quiet suburb with a large South Asian community.

-Avantika befriends Salma, a neighbor who confides that she is being confined in her home by her husband, Hakil.
-Salma pleads with Avantika to contact Rehana, a television journalist.
-Avantika meets Rehana and her partner Riyaz, a Muslim American journalist.
-As they attempt to intervene on Salma's behalf, Rehana prepares to leave for Iraq as part of a United Nations envoy.
+Avantika befriends her neighbour Salma, who is being confined to her home by her husband, Hakil.
+Salma manages to inform Avantika of her situation and asks her to contact Rehana, a friend and television reporter.
+Avantika meets Rehana and her boyfriend Riyaz, a Muslim American journalist who has recently returned from Iraq.
+They conclude that Salma is likely a victim of domestic violence.
+Rehana plans to meet Salma but is unable to do so after being assigned to Iraq as part of a United Nations envoy.